muir/nject/README.md

 ## Debugging injector chains

-If you chain successfully binds but does not do what you expect, add something into your chain that recevies the `nject.Debugging` type:
+If you chain successfully binds but does not do what you expect, add something into your chain that receives the `nject.Debugging` type:

 	func(d *nject.Debugging) {
 		fmt.Println("Injectors included\n", d.Included)